Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 Which map of Türkiye shows all regions?

 Google Maps works perfectly in Turkey for cities and highways.
 For planning your road trip, I recommend a classic Turkey map from Marco Polo or ADAC (9–12 €).
-Türkiye map of regions shows the main regions: Istanbul/Marmara, Aegean Sea, Mediterranean Sea, Central Anatolia with Cappadocia, Eastern Anatolia, Black Sea.
+The regional map of Turkey shows the main regions: Istanbul/Marmara, Aegean, Mediterranean, Central Anatolia with Cappadocia, Eastern Anatolia, and the Black Sea.

 Should I go all-inclusive in Turkey or do a tour?